HELOC Calculator - Home Equity Line of Credit

 Calculate total interest costs over the full HELOC term

-Plan for rate changes (HELOC rates are variable)
+Plan for potential rate changes (HELOC rates are variable)

 Tips & Best Practices

-• Interest-only payments keep costs low during draw but increase later
+• Interest-only payments keep costs low during draw but increase significantly at repayment

-• HELOCs work best for ongoing expenses (renovations, education)
+• HELOCs work best for ongoing expenses (renovations, education, medical bills)

 Frequently Asked Questions